 Citation indexes allow researchers to trace the impact of an article upon later publications.
 The databases link papers together using citations referenced in articles, allowing a researcher to see both the references an author has used as well as other authors who later cited the article.

-In the Web of Science database, the citation indexes are collectively know as The Web of Science Core Collection, which consisits of the following citation indexes:
+In the Web of Science database, the citation indexes are collectively know as The Web of Science Core Collection, which consists of content from scholarly journals, books, and proceedings in the sciences, social sciences, and the humanities.

-Additional coverage is available in print editions in the UT Libraries:
+Additional coverage is available in print editions in the UToledo Libraries:

 To identify articles that have cited a particular paper or book, follow these steps for performing a cited reference search: